 GOING TO SEED (Grades K-2)

-Materials: Beauty Before Age cards, paper plates, tape.
+Materials: Beauty Before Age cards, paper plates with holes punched in a circle, tape or glue.

 How Many Dandelions?